James Cook

 Joined firm 2011.
 Partner since 2021.

-James has a broad international corporate practice, advising on public and private M&A activity, joint ventures and equity capital market transactions across the world.
-He also advises clients on company law, corporate governance and structuring and other general advisory matters.
+James has a broad corporate practice, advising on public and private M&A activity, joint ventures, equity capital market and private fundraising transactions across the world.
+He also has particular expertise in advising large listed and private companies on corporate governance, risk management and other general strategic advisory matters.

-James is recognised in Legal 500 as a Next Generation Partner, with client testimonials noting that he showed extreme versatility, and demonstrated full command over every nuanced detail; he was always responsive and on the ball.
-He was truly impressive as a young partner, and demonstrated a real partnership mindset to all that he did.
-I would not hesitate to recommend him for any project moving forward.”
+James has been recognised in Legal 500 as a Next Generation Partner, with client testimonials noting he “showed extreme versatility, and demonstrated full command over every nuanced detail; he was always responsive and on the ball” and describing him as “highly relatable but a clear thinker with quiet confidence”.

 • RSA on its £7.2bn acquisition by Intact and Tryg